JuckZ/awesome-brain-manager/README_en.md

 <details open>
   <summary><h2>🤔 1.
 Why Awesome Brain Manager </h2></summary>

-- 🎨 More and more elaborate designs will be added, and your obsidian will be different
+- 🎨 Designed carefully, your obsidian will be unique
-- ✨ More and more features will be added; In the future, only one plugin can meet your most requirements
+- ✨ Rich features; A plugin can also meet many requirements
 - 🔐 Support the core values of obsidian without privacy and security issues
 - ✈️ Will continue to optimize performance
 - 💪 Jest-based coverage test (in the future)